pkdone/MongoSecurityPlaypen/README.md

 * Host operating system is Mac OS X or Linux
 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads) is already installed on the host machine
 * [Vagrant](https://www.vagrantup.com/downloads.html) is already installed on the host machine
-* Ansible is already installed on the host machine (see OS specific installation guides for [Mac OSX](https://valdhaus.co/writings/ansible-mac-osx/) and the many [Linux](http://docs.ansible.com/ansible/intro_installation.html) variants). _Max OS X Hint_: Run "brew install ansible"
+* Ansible is already installed on the host machine (see OS specific installation guides for [Mac OSX](https://valdhaus.co/writings/ansible-mac-osx/) and the many [Linux](http://docs.ansible.com/ansible/intro_installation.html) variants). _Max OS X Hint_: Run "brew install ansible" but if that fails try the "pip" method described in the link
 * Host machine is connected to the internet (for the installation/configuration only - once configured, you can re-start the environment offline)

 ### 1.2 Main Steps to Run